nvaccess/nvda/user_docs/en/userGuide.md

 |---|---|---|
 | Increase applications volume | `NVDA+alt+pageUp` | Increases volume of all applications except NVDA. |
 | Decrease applications volume | `NVDA+alt+pageDown` | Decreases volume of all applications except NVDA. |

 This option is not available if you have started NVDA with [WASAPI disabled for audio output](#WASAPI) in Advanced Settings.

+##### Muting other applications {#OtherAppMute}

+This check box allows you to mute or unmute all applications except NVDA at once.
+This mute setting will apply to all other applications sound output, even if they start after this setting is changed.
+This volume can be controlled by a keyboard command that needs to be manually assigned in  [Input Gestures dialog](#InputGestures).

+Please note, that this option is not persistent: other apps will always be unmuted when NVDA restarts.

+This option is not available if you have started NVDA with [WASAPI disabled for audio output](#WASAPI) in Advanced Settings.